Charged with a DUI?

 • The right to have an attorney appointed if you are unable to afford one

-Police do not have to read your Miranda rights, until they arrest you, and can question you before taking you into custody.
-Anything you say before an arrest can be used against you later in court and anything you say after arrest may be used against you if a court determines that it is not the product of police questioning.
+Police do not have to read your Miranda rights until they arrest you, and they can question you before taking you into custody.
+Anything you say before an arrest can be used against you later in court, and anything you say after arrest may be used against you if a court determines that it is not the product of police questioning.

-After an arrest, you will be taken to a police station where you are "booked."
+After an arrest, you will be taken to a police station where you are “booked.”
 A booking refers to the process of officially entering your arrest in the police records.
-You will be asked your name, date of birth and address.
-You will be searched, fingerprinted and photographed.
-Personal property such as wallet, money and jewelry will be catalogued and stored.
+You will be asked your name, date of birth, and address.
+You will be searched, fingerprinted, and photographed.
+Personal property such as wallet, money, and jewelry will be cataloged and stored.

 After criminal charges are filed, you will have a court appearance called an arraignment.
 At your arraignment, a judge officially reads the charges filed against you.